Last Updated on

 - Repeat the asana 2 to 3 more times.

 This is considered one of the oldest and most beneficial poses in yoga for sperm health.

-To do this pose, lay flat on your back, place your palms next to you on the floor.
-Elevate your legs to a 90-degree angle, do not lift your hip.
-Breathe in and out 3 times steadily, then lift your hips and try to curl your back so your toes touch the ground behind your head.
+- Breathe in and out 3 times steadily, then lift your hips and try to curl your back so that your toes touch the ground above your head.

 4. Surya Namaskara

 Surya Namaskar includes a series of poses that helps improve blood circulation.
 It is a great exercise for making your body flexible and toned.
 The overall health benefit of this asana could also bring about improvement in sperm quality.

 - Bend forward without arching your back and touch your toes.

 - Move one leg as far back as you can while your other leg is at a 90-degree angle between your palms.

 - Then, move the second leg parallel to the first leg and get into a plank position.